mwkaufmann/pyNuc/README.md

 # pyNuc
-let's you control the LEDs from INTEL NUCs (linux only)
+python library to control LEDs from INTEL NUCs (linux only)

 **WARNING: THIS IS WORK IN PROGRESS**